pregoli/CheckoutTest/README.md

 An example of test flow could be:

-1. Submit one or more Transactions via the **../api/beta/Ttransactions** endpoint.
+1. Submit one or more Transactions via the **../api/beta/transactions** endpoint.
 2. Use the merchantId from previous response to invoke the **../api/beta/merchants/{id}/transactions** and fetch all its transactions (successful and non).
 3. Use the transactionId from previous response to invoke the **../api/beta/transactions/{id}/** and fetch the transaction detail.
-4. After playng around with above endpoints try out and have a look at telemetries fetched by [Azure Application Insights](https://dev.applicationinsights.io/):
+4. After playng around with above endpoints, youcan try out and have a look at telemetries fetched by [Azure Application Insights](https://dev.applicationinsights.io/):
     * **../api/beta/Telemetries/events/all/top/10** to check out what kind of events have bee recored.
     * **../api/beta/Telemetries/requests/count** to check out how many requests have been submitted.